 In almost all jobs, teams are required to share and collaborate on ideas, which is risky.
 Only teams that are built on trust can benefit from the free flow of fresh ideas, where employees and even their bosses share what they think to attain the best outcome.
 Therefore, investing in trust produces higher performance and enhanced mental health.

+“Major life transitions can bring up a lot past memories, increase anxiety, disorder eating and body image, and even though it’s “the happiest time of your life”, depression and other mental health symptoms are known to flare up.”
+Brie Shelly, MS, LMHC, RYT said.
 Most employees who are experiencing mental health problems at work would say that they feel a sense of powerlessness and a loss of control.
 It is a fact that when we are mentally and emotionally healthy, we are in control of ourselves – our destiny, our decisions – and that is what business leaders should strive for their employees to feel.
 When they have a sense of autonomy, they feel good about having the freedom to decide for themselves granting there are specific limitations to this freedom.
 When the workplace encourages autonomy, employees are engaged, committed, and productive.
 Effective leadership fosters a culture of autonomy.

 Work and life aspects must not compete but should complement one another.
 Ideally, employees should show the same level of eagerness, commitment, and energy in all aspects of their life.
 To make this possible, business leaders should support their employees and provide them with flexible work policies for them to be able to deal with all areas of their life happily and successfully.
 This will also lead to them feeling freer and capable of meeting their professional as well as personal needs with less pressure.